BUCKYTANNER/rightmoveScraper/README.md

 ```
 find_flats(url, True)
 ```
-The user will be asked to enter a file name, if they do not it will default to naming the file the data.
+The user will be asked to enter a file name, if they do not it will default to naming the file the date.

 # Customization
 * <b>Search Criteria: </b> Modify the search URL to target specific areas or types of properties.